Jim-Fan/prolog-fun/docs/README.md

 1. It has three instances of known characters
 2. It contains character 12 which I believe has been determined in `Word1`

-In Prolog, leverage _known facts_ as heuristics is an important tactic for optimising search space (therefore, runtime).
+In Prolog, leveraging _known facts_ as heuristics is an important tactic for optimising search space (therefore, runtime).
 In word [5, 26, 12, 12, 1, 20, 15, 22], assuming character 12 is not determined, there are four unknown characters giving possible combinations of (26-4) x (26-5) x (26-6) x (26-7) = 175560.
 If we trust that character 12 has indeed been determined, there are only three unknowns leaving (26-4) x (26-5) x (26-6) = 9240 possible combinations.

 If another word, for exmaple, [19, 23, 15, 22, 24, 21, 9, 8] is used, where there are seven unknown characters, there could be (26-4) x (26-5) x (26-6) x (26-7) x (26-8) x (26-9) x (26-10) = 859541760 possibilities.
 This would likely damage runtime very badly.
 Take this for granted for now without further elaboration.